 When you head to the beach, do not leave your belongings back on the towel without someone watching over it.
-You can ask the group next to you to have a look.
+You can ask the group next to you to keep an eye out.

 My best recommendation would be to leave your valuables at home.
 Sure, you want to bring your smartphone to take photos, that’s normal.

-Then, again, ask your neighbors group to keep an eye on or one of you has to stay.
+Then, again, ask your neighbors group to keep an eye or one of you has to stay.

 There’s no need to get paranoid, just pay a tiny bit of attention and you’re fine.

 As for las Ramblas: Here you will find many pickpockets and scams.
 Do not fall for it.
-Do not let anyone dance towards you and especially “touch” you.
+Do not let anyone “dance” towards you and especially “touch” you.

 A common trick is to pass you a football, and play.
-Another trick is to pretend they are drink and start want to “sing” with you by hugging you and such.
+Another trick is to pretend they are drunk and start wanting to “sing” with you by hugging you and such.